arangodb/docs/3.10/indexing-index-basics.md

 separate document attributes (latitude and longitude) or a single array attribute that contains both latitude and longitude.
 Latitude and longitude must be numeric values.

-Furthermore, a geo index can also index `geojson` objects.
+Furthermore, a geo index can also index GeoJSON objects.
-`geojson` is a
+GeoJSON is a
 [standard](https://datatracker.ietf.org/doc/html/rfc7946) to use JSON syntax to describe geometric objects on the surface of the earth.
 It can do points, lines and polygons.
 See [Section